ghcdr/updatehub-docs/docs/updatehub-cloud.md

 ![organization](../img/dashboard/organization.png)

 There are three users access levels inside the *Organization*, each one with a particular set of permissions:

-- *Owner* - has all the permissions to normally create products, start rollouts and invite other members for the *Organization*;
+- *Owner* - has all the permissions to normally create products, start rollouts and invite other members for the *Organization*
-- *Release Manager* - limited to manage the rollouts;
+- *Release Manager* - limited to manage the rollouts
-- *Developer* - has the permission to only create the packages.
+- *Developer* - has the permission to only create the packages

 Each *Organization* will display a list with all of its members, showing their name, e-mail address, access level of permission, and a list with all the pending invites waiting to be answered.